ergo-services/ergo/README.md

 Phoenix attempts to broadcast messages to the [pg2 PubSub handler](https://hexdocs.pm/phoenix/1.1.0/Phoenix.PubSub.PG2.html)

 To work with Phoenix nodes, you must create and register a dedicated pg2 GenServer, and spawn it inside your node.
-Take inspiration from the global_name_server.go for the rest of the GenServer methods, but the Spawn must have "pg2" as a process name:
+The spawning process must have "pg2" as a process name:

 ```golang
 type Pg2GenServer struct {